-A review and/or copies of educational records will be provided five (5) business days after a request is made.
+A review and/or copies of educational records will be provided to you without unnecessary delay and before any meeting regarding an IEP, due process hearing, or resolution session, and in no case more than five (5) business days after a request is made.
 A fee for copies, but not the cost to search and retrieve, is determined by LEA policy and will be charged, unless charging the fee would effectively deny you access to your child's educational records.
 Once a complete copy of the records has been provided, a fee will be charged for additional copies of the same records.